Richard BRANDON, Appellant, v. DEPARTMENT OF CORRECTIONS, State of Alaska, Appellee.

 5. Deviation from Hearing Agenda.

-Brandon argues that the hearing agenda requires that witnesses be called and that he have a chance to confront them after he pleads not guilty.[3]
-In this case, after Brandon's plea of not guilty the committee chairman asked Brandon to present his version of events.
-Brandon argues that this made him go first and allowed the correctional officers the opportunity to respond to Brandon's account.
+Brandon argues that the hearing agenda requires that witnesses be called and that he have a chance to confront them after he pleads not guilty.3 In this case, after Brandon‘s plea of not guilty the committee chairman asked Brandon to present his version of events.
+Brandon argues that this made him go first and allowed the correctional officers the opportunity to respond to Brandon‘s account.

 B. THE INCIDENT REPORT CONCERNING THE RADIO DOES NOT VIOLATE BRANDON‘S RIGHT TO DUE PROCESS OF LAW

 Brandon argues that because one incident report accuses him of three violations, the portion of the report which accuses him of stealing a radio will remain in his institutional file even though he was found not guilty.
-Brandon argues that this violates due process as well as 22 AAC 05.465.
-The State argues that while the incident report remains in Brandon's file, the hearing committee's finding of not guilty will also.
-The inclusion of the report thus will not harm Brandon.
+Brandon argues that this violates due process as well as

-Brandon has a right to have the information removed from his file pursuant to 22 AAC 05.465.[4]
-However, because the file will also contain the finding of not guilty, failure to remove the information does not violate due process.[5]
+Brandon has a right to have the information removed from his file pursuant to

-C. THE SUPERIOR COURTS DENIAL OF STAY WAS IMPROPER
+C. THE SUPERIOR COURT‘S DENIAL OF STAY WAS IMPROPER

 The State argues that the automatic stay pending appeal applies to administrative appeals only.
 Once Brandon appealed to the superior court, the court was entitled to determine that there was little likelihood of success and deny the stay.
 The State argues that this court should review the denial of the stay for an abuse of discretion and affirm the superior court.

-The State is correct that 22 AAC 05.480(i)[7] only requires the punishment to be stayed during the administrative appeal and that the superior court may, in its discretion, deny the stay.
-However, the court must apply the proper standard in exercising its discretion.
-Brandon made a showing that he would be irreparably harmed if the stay was *93 not granted.
-The State's contention that Brandon was not entitled to a stay because of little likelihood of success applies the wrong standard to the grant or denial of this stay.
+not granted.
+The State‘s contention that Brandon was not entitled to a stay because of little likelihood of success applies the wrong standard to the grant or denial of this stay.

 While the rule requiring a clear showing of probable success applies in situations where the party asking for relief does not stand to suffer irreparable harm, or where the party against whom the injunction is sought will suffer injury if the injunction is issued, a different rule applies where the party seeking the injunction stands to suffer irreparable harm and where, at the same time, the opposing party can be protected from injury.

 A.J.
 Industries, Inc. v.
 Alaska Pub.
 Serv.
-Comm'n, 470 P.2d 537, 540 (Alaska 1970) (footnotes omitted).
-The superior court should have applied the "balance of hardships" approach as described in A.J.
+Comm‘n, 470 P.2d 537, 540 (Alaska 1970) (footnotes omitted).
+The superior court should have applied the “balance of hardships” approach as described in A.J.
 Industries.
-"The balance of hardships is determined by weighing the harm that will be suffered by the plaintiff if an injunction is not granted, against the harm that will be imposed upon the defendant by the granting of an injunction."
-Id.[8]
-The denial of the stay was improper because the superior court failed to apply the proper test.[9]
+“The balance of hardships is determined by weighing the harm that will be suffered by the plaintiff if an injunction is not granted, against the harm that will be imposed upon the defendant by the granting of an injunction.”
+Id.
+The denial of the stay was improper because the superior court failed to apply the proper test.8

 IV.
 CONCLUSION